 Hiking the Iron Hill Loop Trail

-Red Top Mountain was once an iron mining area in the mid 1800’s, and that’s the area that the Iron Hill Loop Trail takes you through.
+Red Top Mountain was once an iron mining area in the mid 1800’s, and that’s the area that the Iron Hill Loop Trail hike takes you through.
 The nearly 4-mile Iron Hill Loop Trail is a gravel-surfaced trail, though you can’t tell that in the fall with all the leaves covering the trail.

 Iron Hill Loop Trail trailhead begins at a parking lot a little ways past the state park’s Visitors Center on the right.
 Since the trail is a loop, you can start either left or right.
 We started by turning left, following the trail clockwise.